 The RSPO ISH Standard applies to the total combined plots of an individual smallholder that are under oil palm production.
-This is provided that the total area belonging to the individual smallholder does not exceed the size threshold (50 ha or as defined in a National Interpretation).
+This is provided that the total area belonging to the individual smallholder does not exceed the size threshold (50 ha as confirmed by CILIWG).